cseebec/Movie_Recommendation_P4/README.md

 Steps to analyze the data
 1. Clean the data
 2. Remove data that is unneccesary to the code
    * Use matplotlib to help visualize this rating data
+3. Create pivot table in python
+4. Use pairwise distance to find
+5. Create item similarity recommendation system

 # Conclusions